The story of a company that made plastic an enduring attraction

 Elisa Storace is a curator and organizer of cultural events, a specialist in the fields of corporate museology and design.
 In her role of museologist and researcher she was in charge of reorganizing the Compasso d’Oro ADI Collection.
 As an independent curator she realized a series of internationally traveling design exhibitions for Promos, a Special Agency of the Milan Chamber of Commerce.
 In 2008 she became the curator of the Museo Kartell, and in 2011 an adviser for the museum’s foundation.

 Hans Werner Holzwarth is a book designer and editor based in Berlin, with numerous publications mainly on contemporary art and photography.
-For TASCHEN he has edited, among other titles, Jeff Koons, Christopher Wool, Albert Oehlen, Neo Rauch, and Ai Weiwei.
+For TASCHEN he has edited, among other titles, Jeff Koons, Christopher Wool, Albert Oehlen, Neo Rauch, Ai Weiwei, Darren Almond: Fullmoon, and David Hockney: A Bigger Book.

 ISBN 978-3-8365-3085-9 Multilingual Edition: English, French, German